Omena0/Ui-engine/README.md

 - position   - x,y
 - image_path - str

-### ProgressBar
+### Progressbar

 The best progress bar you have and will ever see.

-If you want to smooth the movement of the progressbar, call .start() when you start the operation.
+If you want to smooth the movement of the Progressbar, call .start() when you start the operation.

-The progressbar will automatically increase based on the speed attribute, and slow down when its getting too far from the last set value.
+The Progressbar will automatically increase based on the speed attribute, and slow down when its getting too far from the last set value.

 It will eventually stop.

-You should set the speed attribute to a value where the progressbar doesent stop and its speed stays somewhat the same
+You should set the speed attribute to a value where the Progressbar doesent stop and its speed stays somewhat the same

 #### Attributes